We are a small group of imperfect people striving to be the Church we read about in the New Testament.

 If you had no history or exposure to the church at all other than reading the New Testament, what would you expect to see if someone invited you to a gathering of a church?
 We've thought about this question a lot.
 Based on the more than fifty "one another" commands in the New Testament, we would expect to see much love among Christians when they gather.
 Based on how Paul describes the church in 1 Corinthians and Ephesians, we expect to see people contributing their spiritual gifts.
 We'd picture people living like a true family inside and outside of the gathering.
 We'd expect to see much smiling, hugging, crying together, shared meals, and a lot of life connection throughout the week.
 We wouldn't picture a huge auditorium or rows or a stage or everyone being quiet while just a few people lead.
 We're not saying it's wrong to do this.
 But the question is: do our structures undermine or contribute towards God's commands in Scripture, especially the ones that are emphasized and repeated?
 And if there are more than 50 "one another" commands that call us to a radical, intimate, deep love for each other, why would the thing we call "church" be something where we don't interact with or know each other?

-In order to help us truly love each other, we're committed to having churches in small groups meeting in a home.
+In order to help us truly love each other, we're committed to meeting in small groups in a home.
 We've seen that once we get to 30 or 50 or 100 people in a church it becomes increasingly more difficult to live like a family, truly know each other, carry each other's burdens, and build each other up.
 Many churches will do this in the form of a community group, which is great.
 But far too often people view a Sunday morning big gathering as the primary context of church, and the community group as optional.
 For us, we want everyone to opt into sharing life, and therefore the primary context of church for them is a spiritual family in the form of a small group.

 Everyone is supposed to share the gospel and take care of each other spiritually.
 But real discipleship is not easy.
 It means getting to know someone, having tough talks about sin, working through conflicts, and being there when life gets tough.